-Shame and guilt for using inhalers at work prevents people with asthma from working to their full potential, reveals a new study.
-The findings of the study are published in the Journal of Asthma and Allergy.//
+Asthma sufferers experience shame and guilt for using inhalers at work which may prevent them from working to their full potential, finds a new study.

 The study showed that asthma sufferers are missing nearly one-tenth of work hours due to their symptoms, which also result in a loss of productivity and affects their emotional well being.